umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Add-A-New-Font-Style/index.md

 ![embed window with link](images/Embed-menu.png)
 :::

 Go to your Theme settings page in the Umbraco Uno backoffice, navigate to the **Embed Font** field and paste in the link.
-After this is done, then you can add the body font and the heading font, it is possible to choose a differnt font for header and body.
+After this is done.
+Now you can add new fonts to the body font and the heading font fields.
+It is possible to choose a different font for the header and body.

 The way you add the header and body font is to type in the name of the font.